- Cancer Information

-If you are worried about keeping up with repayments on your loans (such as a home loan or car loan) or on your credit card, don’t wait until you have fallen behind.
+If you are worried about keeping up with repayments on your loans (such as home or car loans) or on your credit card, don’t wait until you have fallen behind.
 Take action early, before a lender or credit card provider begins legal proceedings.
 If debt collectors are chasing you, ask a financial counsellor for advice.

 - Talk to your loan provider